-Carrying value and recoverability of property rights, evaluation and exploration assets determination of economically recoverable reserves, the ability of the Company to obtain the necessary financing and permits to complete development and future profitable production or proceeds from the disposition thereof.
+The Company makes certain estimates and assumptions regarding the recoverability of the carrying values of property rights, evaluation and exploration assets.
+The recoverability of the assets' carrying values is dependent upon the determination of economically recoverable reserves, the ability of the Company to obtain the necessary financing and permits to complete development and future profitable production or proceeds from the disposition thereof.